Boosting Adversarial Transferability for Hyperspectral Image Classification Using 3D Structure-invariant Transformation and Weighted Intermediate Feature Divergence: Introduction

-Researchers by now have paid much attention to adversarial examples in the natural image domain \cite{18}, with numerous methods proposed to enhance their transferability.
-These include classic approaches such as the FGSM method \cite{24}, and subsequent iterative methods \cite{13,26,27}.
-However, adversarial examples generated using a substitute model often suffer from overfitting to the source model's architecture and feature representations.
-To address this, various input transformation methods (e.g.,\cite{28,30,34}) have been developed to improve transferability success rates.
+Previous research on adversarial attacks mainly focuses on white-box settings where adversaries possess the target model's internal information such as architecture, parameters, and training data.
+Many classic methods have been proposed along this route, including FGSM \cite{24} and subsequent iterative methods \cite{13,26,27}.
+In contrast, black-box attacks do not require such access and generate adversarial examples using known substitute model, which are thus more realistic.
+Among the black-box attacks \cite{14,15}, the attacks based on adversarial transferability \cite{16,17} are more flexible, where transferability refers to the fact that the adversarial examples obtained on the substitute model still have an attacking effect on the unknown target model.
+Nevertheless, adversarial examples generated using substitute model often overfit to the architecture and feature representations of that model.
+To address this, various input transformation methods (e.g.,\cite{28,30,34}) have been developed to improve adversarial transferability.
 For example, the diverse input method (DI) \cite{30} convert the input with a probability $p$, achieved by randomly resizing the image and padding zeros at its edges.
-Additionally, feature-space attack methods (e.g.,\cite{17,21,41,42}) aim to enhance transferability by modifying feature representations or altering the model's attention, often guiding perturbation updates more purposefully through advanced loss functions.
-For example, Xu et al. \cite{62} proposed a new black-box adversarial attack method called Mixup-Attack and its variant Mixcut-Attack, which finds common vulnerabilities between different networks by attacking the shallow features of a given substitute model.
+At the same time, some methods enhance transferability by modifying feature representations or altering the model's attention \cite{17,21,41,42}.
+For example, Xu et al. \cite{62} proposed a new black-box adversarial attack method called Mixup-Attack, which finds common vulnerabilities between different networks by attacking the shallow-layer feature of a given substitute model.